brian14708/wh-briefings/presidential-actions/2021-09/2021-09-17-executive-order-on-adding-measles-to-the-list-of-quarantinable-communicable-diseases.md

 date: '2021-09-17'
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/09/17/executive-order-on-adding-measles-to-the-list-of-quarantinable-communicable-diseases/
 published_time: 2021-09-17 15:12:45-04:00
-title: Executive Order on Adding Measles to the List of Quarantinable Communicable Diseases
+title: "Executive Order on Adding Measles to the List of Quarantinable Communicable\_\
+  Diseases"
 ---

 By the authority vested in me as President by the Constitution and the